Zvork/hifi-docs-grav-content/fade/doc.md

 ### Load
 Clicking on the load button loads back the settings stored in the JSON configuration file under interface/resources/config with name corresponding to the currently edited event.

-**Note**: the JSON configuration files are not automatically loaded at launch time.
+**WARNING**: the JSON configuration files are not automatically loaded at launch time.